Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 This document is intended to help a developer get up and running with ShellCast.
-It describes some important information about the

 ## Code Structure
 - main.py - This file is the root of the Python Flask application.